firxworx/fx-pnpm-monorepo-starter/README.md

 ## Good to know

+> [!TIP]
-A key feature of `pnpm` is that all `devDependencies` in the workspace root `package.json` are available to the entire workspace.
+> A key feature of `pnpm` is that all `devDependencies` in the workspace root `package.json` are available to the entire workspace.
 Tools like `eslint`, `prettier`, `typescript`, etc. do not need to be installed in each package.

+> [!TIP]
-> **TIP** If you are publishing packages to npm then its a good idea to also add all dependencies to the individual packages' `package.json` files so they are "self-contained" and published with a complete set of dependencies.
+> If you are publishing packages to npm then its a good idea to also add all dependencies to the individual packages' `package.json` files so they are "self-contained" and published with a complete set of dependencies.

+> [!TIP]
-> **TIP** `pnpm` uses symlinks to link packages in the workspace so if you have common dependencies between the workspace root and any package(s) they are only stored on disk once.
+> `pnpm` uses symlinks to link packages in the workspace so if you have common dependencies between the workspace root and any package(s) they are only stored on disk once.
 With `pnpm` there is no performance penalty to listing the same dependency in multiple packages in the workspace.

+> [!TIP]
-> **TIP** When reading the docs or asking for help note that its common for individual apps and packages in a workspace to be referred to as _projects_ whereas the whole thing is the _workspace_.
+> When reading the docs or asking for help note that its common for individual apps and packages in a workspace to be referred to as _projects_ whereas the whole thing is the _workspace_.

+> [!TIP]
-> **TIP** Take care to avoid circular depenencies.
+> Take care to avoid circular depenencies.
 Try to think of a linear dependency chain where each package depends on the next.

+> [!TIP]
-> **TIP** Understand tree-shaking and how defining `sideEffects` in `package.json` can help bundlers like Vite and Rollup remove unused code from the final bundle.
+> Understand tree-shaking and how defining `sideEffects` in `package.json` can help bundlers like Vite and Rollup remove unused code from the final bundle.